cloudControl/documentation/Guides/NodeJS/AWS S3.md

 var s3 = new AWS.S3();
 ~~~

 Now, let's do some operations on S3 using Node.js.
-First, let's create a bucket called myBucket and put a new object in it with Key = 'myKey'.
-If any error occurs, the error is written to the console.
-If a key gets successfully added to the bucket, a success message gets written to the console.
+In the example below, we show how to create a new bucket, list existing buckets, add a key into a bucket, read the key from the bucket, delete the key from the bucket, and delete a bucket.

 ~~~javascript
    //Create an S3 bucket named myBucket